MortezaJavadian/TelegramMessengerBot/README.md

      - `CHAT_ID`: Your chat ID ( I set in gitlab set `DEVTEAM_ID` and use that in Variables of .gitlab-ci.yml )
      - `Thread_ID`: Your thread chat ID ( I set in gitlab set `DEPLOY_ID` and use that in Variables of .gitlab-ci.yml )

-2. **Add `.gitlab-ci.yml`** in your project
+2. **Add `.gitlab-ci.yml` in your project**
+   - In your .gitlab-ci.yml file, use only one of the following variables to control the message:
+      - `PUSH`: Set this to TRUE to send the standard, automated push notification.
+      - `TEXT`: Use this to send a completely custom message instead.
-3. Now everyone push the project, send messege in your group
+3. **Now everyone push the project, send messege in your group**

 ### Method 2: Manual Docker Execution